State-sponsored free COVID-19 testing sites

 The Jewish Family and Children’s Service of Minneapolis ParentChild+ program is a free home visiting program for families that promotes creative ways to learn through play, enhances parenting skills and helps children prepare for school.
 Learn more.

-As our children remain home to safely continue their educations, know that you are not alone in this new way of learning.
-Here are three resources for parents navigating distance learning:
+As many children remain home at least part-time (or full-time) for school, know that you are not alone in the challenges this can present.
+Here are a few resources for parents navigating distance learning:

 Wayzata Schools Resources